Principes directeurs pour les entreprises multinationales

-The FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 55 countries, including all OECD and G20 countries, and covers 22 sectors.
-As of 5 November 2012, the FDI Index covers 6 years: 1997, 2003, 2006, 2010, 2011 and 2012.
+The FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 22 economic sectors across 69 countries, including all OECD and G20 countries.
+The FDI Index is also available for many countries for the following years: 1997, 2003, 2006, 2010-2018.

 The FDI Index is not a full measure of a country’s investment climate.
 A range of other factors come into play, including how FDI rules are implemented.
 Entry barriers can also arise for other reasons, including state ownership in key sectors.
 A country’s ability to attract FDI will be affected by factors such as the size of its market, the extent of its integration with neighbours and even geography.